Active fault: Measurement

 Various geologic methods are used to define the boundaries of an active fault such as remote sensing and magnetic measurements, as well as other ways.
 Several types of data, such as seismologic reports or records over time, are used to gauge fault activity.
 Activity and fault area are correlated, and risk analysis is employed with other factors to determine the potential earthquake hazard.

 Geologic conditions in U.S.

-The geologic conditions and plate tectonic setting in much of the Western U.S. has resulted in the region being underlain by relatively thin crust and having high heat flow, both of which can favor relatively high deformation rates and active faulting.
+The geologic conditions and tectonic setting in much of the Western U.S. has resulted in the region being underlain by relatively thin crust and having high heat flow, both of which can favor relatively high deformation rates and active faulting.

 In contrast, in the Central and Eastern U.S. (CEUS) the crust is thicker, colder, older, and more stable.
 Furthermore, the CEUS is thousands of miles from active plate boundaries, so the rates of deformation are low in this region.
 Nevertheless, the CEUS has had some rather large earthquakes in historical times, including a series of major earthquakes near New Madrid, Missouri in 1811–1812, a large earthquake near Charleston, South Carolina in 1886, and the Cape Ann earthquake northeast of Boston in 1755.